2010 Little League World Series: Pool D

+Crossover games

+Teams that lost their first two games played a crossover game against a team from the other side of the bracket that also lost its first two games.
+These games were labeled Game A and Game B. This provided teams who were already eliminated the opportunity to play a third game.

 Championship games

 Champions path

 The Edogawa Minami LL reached the LLWS with a record of 8 wins, 1 loss, and 1 tie.
 In total, their record was 13–1–1, their only loss coming against Musashi-Fuchu.